 - Task 2: Essay writing of at least 20 words

-The key difference between the two formats is that, the Reading and Writing sections of IELTS Academic are of a higher level than those of IELTS General.
+The key difference between the IELTS General & Academic is that the Reading and Writing sections of IELTS Academic are of a higher level than those of IELTS General.
 Ultimately, the organisation that you apply to will decide what level of English proficiency it expects of you and will specify which test is acceptable to it.
 Best of luck!